mrellis96/EGgPLant/README.md

 V2.3.3: Fixed errors with EGPL.inst.sh.
 V2.4: Fixed issues with R library paths, removed redundancies in EGPL, EGPLQ, EGDB created from EGPL.Inst.sh.
 V2.5 Added option [-n] to EGPL, Fixed bug that caused mac pipelines to error if option [-o] is added, Made 10 the default for option [-m].
 V3.0: EGPL now uses 'Cutadapt' to remove primers instead of dada2:filterAndTrim, ASV's now added to Pipeline_results.csv instead of sequences.
 ASV's automatically converted to OTU's and stored in OTU.csv.
-V3.1: Readded truncation to pipeline, added Poly tail remover, added vSearch citations
+V3.1: Readded truncation to pipeline, added Poly tail remover, added vSearch citations.
 V3.1.1: Fixed numerous errors preventing r from running, added "then" to cutadapt script, fixed minor erros in cutadapt script, fixed errors in README.
 V4.0: Added Interactive Pipeline (EGIP).
 V4.0.1: Improved the way EGIP and EGPL pass options to RScript to simplify R code and reduce chance of errors.